 Sony announced the PlayStation, which was at the time a CD-ROM addon for the Super Nintendo Entertainment System at the Consumer Electronics Show in 1991.
 However, since the system would use a format developed by Sony, the Super Disc, Sony would have a large deal of control over the system.
 As a result, Nintendo tried to negotiate a better deal with Philips.
 This led to both deals falling through, and the add-on was never released.
 Philips released the CD-i in 1991, and Sony released the PlayStation as a stand-alone console in 1994.

-In the meantime, Nintendo was working on their follow-up to the Super Nintendo Entertainment System.
-They opted to go with cartridges rather than CD-ROM media, as it would allow Nintendo to have more control over the production of games for the system.
+Opting to go with cartridges rather than CD-ROM media, Nintendo worked on their follow-up to the Super Nintendo Entertainment System.
+They chose cartridges as it would allow Nintendo to have more control over the production of games for the system.
 Cartridges would also allow games on the Nintendo 64 to load faster than the games on the systems by its competitors.

 Current Nintendo development divisions

 |Nintendo Entertainment Planning & Development||2015-present||Formed as a result of a merger of Nintendo Entertainment Analysis & Development and Nintendo Software Planning & Development.|